adambennett/StS-DuelistMod/roadmap.md

 - Add unique Power icons for all custom powers
 - Add unique Relic icons for all custom relics
 - Add mid-combat icons for Bug/Spider counters, similar to Zombie sub-type counters (Mayakashi, etc)
-- Add Pegasus, Joey, Mako Tsunami, Tristan, Bakura, Tea and other character models
+- Add Pegasus, Joey, Mako Tsunami, Tristan, Bakura, Tea, Mokuba, Marik, and other character models
 - Tribute and Summon card icons
 	- Create or subcontract out creation of icons similar to StSLib common keyword icons
 	- Add config option in Visual settings to switch card text for new icons